-Some diatomaceous earth applications are for digestive purposes, such as a digestive aid, or to promote healthy hair and nails.
-But it has to be food-grade, though, so don’t go eating garden diatomaceous earth, please.
+Some applications are for digestive purposes, such as a digestive aid, or to promote healthy hair and nails.
+But it has to be food-grade, though, so don’t go eating garden DE, please.

 The short answer to how it works is quite simple – it dries them out.
 It’s a little like pouring salt on a slug.
 The lengthier, more scientific explanation is that it has microscopic sharp and abrasive edges with physico-sorptive properties.

 This means it will puncture and break down the hard exoskeleton of many insects and absorb the lipids.
 Lipids are the oily barrier that stops the loss of body liquid, preventing them from becoming dehydrated.

 The evaporation of moisture from the ant’s body is accelerated and becomes fatal by removing this layer.
 The ants then walk it back to their mates back at the nest and assist you in your job of killing them.

 Although it sounds somewhat gruesome, the good news is, it works.
 Horah!
 Plus, it is a non-biological process, meaning ants cannot build up tolerance or immunity to it.